The Causes

 of HAPO include:-

-the chest, and a persistent cough bringing up white, watery, or
+in the chest, and a persistent cough bringing up

 and irrational behaviour